Fazyyy/Trago2Wheels/src/pages/events/daat-ride-out.md

 ---

 Starting from Trago Mills Newton Abbot and finishing at the Den in Teignmouth.

-Starting from Trago Mills Newton Abbot and finishing at the Den in Teignmouth.
-Starting from Trago Mills Newton Abbot and finishing at the Den in Teignmouth.
-Starting from Trago Mills Newton Abbot and finishing at the Den in Teignmouth.
-Starting from Trago Mills Newton Abbot and finishing at the Den in Teignmouth.
+More information to follow soon.